virginiaequitycenter/eastern_shore/README.md

 git pull origin main
 ```

 Origin is the name of the remote repository.
 Main is the name of the branch we are pulling from.
-Unless you're created a branch that is not tracking an upstream branch, you can just use `git pull`
+Unless you've created a branch that is not tracking an upstream branch, you can just use `git pull`

 ## Push Local Changes to the Remote Repo

-After you've made changes to files in your local repo, push those changes to the remote repo on Github.
+After you've made changes to files in your local repo, push those changes to the remote on Github.
 This is the process I use:

 1. Check the status of files in your local repo:
     ```
     git status
     ```
     This will generate a list of files that have been modified and/or added since you last pulled changes from the remote repo.
 Files listed in red are not yet staged for commit.
 Files listed in green are already staged for commit.
-Read through the list of files to identify which you want to push to the repo.
+Read through the list of files to identify which you want to push to Github.
 2. Add files to the staging area:

     If you want to add all of the files listed in red above, use: